NOTE: OLE Automation interface is supported only in Windows version of AmiBroker. Amiga version provides the same functionality via ARexx Interface.

 Caution: It will run backtest of EVERY formula stored in C:\Program Files\AmiBroker\AFL

 on all symbols of current database.
-After each backtest the report is generated and saved
+After each backtest the report is generated

 into the file named <formula name>.HTML.